2enology/z3nology/README.md

  </a>

 ### - WHO AM I?
-I am a seasoned web3 full-stack engineer, solidity and solana developer that is diligent in all of my endeavors with a highly analytical and attention to detail way of thinking.
+I am a seasoned web3 full-stack developer, solidity and solana developer that is diligent in all of my endeavors with a highly analytical and attention to detail way of thinking.
 Knowledgeable in Frontend development and Working in blockchain world since 2019.
 Able to effectively self-manage during independent projects, as well as collaborate in a team setting.

 ### - WHAT DO I DO?
 <span><img src="https://img.shields.io/badge/Solidity-282C34?logo=Solidity&logoColor=ddd" alt="Solidity logo" title="Solidity" height="20" />